Digital Equipment Corporation PDP-7 - S#47

 1. Longevity - DEC PDP-7's were all fitted with a running hour meter recording the number of hours spent in operation.
 We currently have the values for two PDP-7 systems when they were finally de-commissioned. [back] [top]

 1. #113, at the University of Oregon. - 65,000 hours of use (or 7½ years continuous) logged after nearly 40 years.
 Delivered in February 1966 and scheduled for removal at the end of 2001, #113 would appear to have lingered on at the University for another five years until finally being moved in June 2006, it was still in a running condition.
 This machine is now at Paul Allen's Living Computer Museum (PDPplanet Project) in Seattle.
-It has been restored and is now fully operational and open to public viewing at the museum.
+It has been restored and is now fully operational and open to public viewing at the museum, as of July 2024 this site is offline.

 2. #47, at the Australian Atomic Energy Commission Lucas Heights - 111,577 hours (or 12¾ years continuous) of operation.
 Delivered in 1966 and retired after 15 years to the museum of Digital Equipment Australia PTY Ltd. run by Max Burnet, the company's general manager.[back] [top]